samirbanjanovic/Wayless/README.md

 # Perfromance
 Some basic performance tests show that Wayless works best on small number of iterations

-Initial loop is always the slowest since .NET has to evalute all expressions and cache access
+Initial loop is always the slowest due to .NET caching and evaluations

     Test iteration: 0
     Set size: 1000